Codeinwp/optimole-php-sdk/README.md

 ## Usage

 To begin, you need to create an account on [Optimole][1] and get your API key.
-You can then initialize the SDK with your API key using the SDK facade:
+You can then initialize the SDK with your API key using the `Optimole` facade:

 ```php
 use Codeinwp\Optimole\Optimole;